Akhil-Selukar/DSA-Prep/Graphs/Dijkstra's algorithm (Shortest path)/Dijkstras algorithm/README.md

 Dijkstra's algorithm is one of the most important algorithm when it comes to find the shortest path between the nodes.
 It is important to note that it works on graphs with non-negative edge weights.
-This algorithm can be implemented in two ways one is using priority queue and another is using set. (prefer set over priority queue as it is faster)
+This algorithm can be implemented in two ways one is using priority queue and another is using set.
+(As set is not by default sorted in java which are in C hence implementing using set is difficult in java hence in case of java use priority queue only.)

 The algorithm is similar to that of BFS in graph the difference is we use priority queue in place of normal queue. <br>
 Have a look at below problem to understand the algorithm